robloxarchives/Trident/README.md

 setfflag("DebugRunParallelLuaOnMainThread","True");
 ```
 # PVP (Amongus enabled)
 Note: I removed CamFix script so it doesn't crash the game if you use it together with amongushook.
-Therefore you won't be able to raid with amongushook effectively.
+Therefore you won't be able to raid with amongushook.
 ```
 local scripts = {
 	'https://raw.githubusercontent.com/NotH4xor/Fallen-Scripts/main/Amongus',